CanBeLeftBlank/mk312-bt-chi/README.md

+Welcome to the MK-312BTχ (Chi) project.
+This is a fork of the project bij [CrashOverride85](https://github.com/CrashOverride85/mk312-bt) which itself is cloned from an earlier project and ultimately a project by MetaFetish that has since been removed from GitHub.

+# What is it?

+MK-312BTχ is a DYI electronics kit to build an Estim box, including schematics, printed circuit board layouts and parts lists.
+If you don't know what an Estim box is or have no experience with electronics and soldering, this project is probably not for you...

+If you do know what an Estim box is: build and use at your own risk!
+Even though a lot of people have build these devices there's always room for error and (painful) experiences.

+## How is this different from the other cloned projects?

+The original designs were made with the Eagle CAD software.
+Since I don't have an expensive Eagle license I decided to convert the schematics to the open source KiCad format.
+This will hopefully allow more people to experiment with this or improve the design.

+Second, documentation was always a bit lacking or confusing.
+This project aims to improve on that.

+And who knows, maybe in the future we'll have original source code and firmware as well...

+## What's with the X in the version?

+It's not an X but the Greek letter χ (Chi) which is pronounced 'Kai', similar to 'KiCad'.

+---

+Below is the original README at time of fork.

 # Jan 2021 update
 The "original" branch of this repository matches the main metafetish/mk312-bt repo at the point it was deleted (which was on or about 27th Dec 2020), with zero changes.
 This represents the mk312-bt that many (myself included) have successfully built.